 Naberezhnyye Chelny, Tatarstan: Armed raids, searches, detentions

-Four people are in pre-trial detention after law enforcement agencies launched armed raids on 10 homes in Nabereznyye Chelny on the night of 27 May.
-Searches and interrogations lasted "deep into the night", according to a 30 May statement on the jw-russia.org website.
+Four people are in pre-trial detention after state agencies launched armed raids on 10 homes in Nabereznyye Chelny on the night of 27 May.
+Searches and interrogations lasted "deep into the night", Jehovah's Witnesses said on 30 May.
 Officers seized electronic devices, mobile phones, and passports.

 Ilham Karimov (aged 37), Vladimir Myakushin (aged 30), and Konstantin Matrashov (aged 29) were all initially detained on 27 May.
 On 29 May, judges at Naberezhnyye Chelny City Court upheld investigators' request to place them in pre-trial custody until 25 July.
 All three men have lodged appeals against their detention, according to the court website.